kang-cao-corgi/coj/notes.md

 It teaches ***how to vie***w the Bible.
 It teaches the word.

 ### Do not re-interpret
-not like theological school, which considers various sources of interpretation
+not like theological school, which considers various sources of interpretation <br>
+"take the word as is"

 ---
 # Chapter 1: How to look at the Bible - the "lens"